MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-send-electronic-documents.md

      The sales invoice is posted and sent to the customer as an electronic document in the PEPPOL format.

     > [!NOTE]
     >  You can also send a posted sales invoice as an electronic document.
 The procedure is the same as described in this topic for non-posted sales documents.
-In the **Posted Sales Invoice** window, on the **Actions** tab, in the **General** group, choose **Activity Log** to view the status of the electronic document.
+On the **Posted Sales Invoice** page, on the **Actions** tab, in the **General** group, choose **Activity Log** to view the status of the electronic document.
 For more information, see **Activity Log**.

 ## <a name="see-also"></a>See Also
 [Invoice Sales](sales-how-invoice-sales.md)